-- 14.1 To implement this Agreement, the Province will provide the Kaska with an amount not to exceed \$ 1,050,000 as follows: - (a) a payment of \$350,000 within thirty (30) days of the Effective Date of this Agreement; and - (b) payments as described in section 1.0 of Appendix G. - 14.2 Annual payments described in section 1.0 of Appendix G of this Agreement will be released by the Province following receipt of an annual report that outlines achievement of the previous years' commitments to the satisfaction of the Province as described in section 2.1 of Appendix G. - 14.3 The Kaska will ensure that the annual report referred to in subsection 14.2 of this Agreement is submitted to the Province at least 30 days prior to the next scheduled payment. - 14.4 The Kaska will ensure that the reports referred to in subsection 14.2 of this Agreement are posted on a public internet site in a manner making them reasonably available to Kaska members and the public.
-If, due to technical limitations, the Kaska is unable to make the reports available in this manner, the Province may assist in the public dissemination of the reports. - 14.5 In the event that the Parties enter into an agreement referred to in subsection 13.1 of this Agreement, the Parties will negotiate the funds from those agreements to be used to support this Agreement. - 14.6 The Kaska will not submit permit based fee-for-service requests to Applicants associated with Provincial Agencies or to Provincial Agencies. - 14.7 Funding provided under section 14.1 of this Agreement is not intended to support Non-Participatory Provincial Agency processes for consultation and accommodation with the Kaska, except for those processes described in sections 9.3 and 9.4 of this Agreement. - 14.8 Notwithstanding any other provision of this Agreement, the payments to be provided by the Province to the Kaska are subject to: - (a) there being a sufficient appropriation, as defined in the Financial Administration Act, for the fiscal year in which the payment becomes due to enable the Province to make such payment; and - (b) Treasury Board, as defined in the Financial Administration Act, not having controlled or limited expenditure under any appropriation necessary in order to make such payment.
+- 14.1 To implement this Agreement, the Province will provide the Kaska Dena with an amount not to exceed \$ 700.000 as follows: - (a) a payment of \$350,000 within thirty (30) days of the Effective Date of this Agreement; and - (b) payments as described in section 1.0 of Appendix H. - 14.2 Annual payments described in section 1.0 of Appendix H of this Agreement will be released by the Province to the Kaska Dena on receipt of the annual report described in section 2.1 of Appendix H. - 14.3 The Kaska Dena will ensure that the annual report referred to in subsection 14.2 of this Agreement is submitted to the Province at least 30 days prior to the next scheduled payment. - 14.4 Each year the Kaska Dena will ensure that the report referred to in subsection 14.2 of this Agreement is posted on a public internet site in a manner that will make it reasonably available to Kaska Dena members and the public.
+If, due to technical limitations, the Kaska Dena are unable to make the report available in this manner, the Province may assist in the public dissemination of the report. - 14.5 In the event that the Parties enter into an agreement referred to in subsection 13.1 of this Agreement, the Parties will negotiate the funds from those agreements to be used to support this Agreement. - 14.6 The Kaska Dena will not submit permit based fee-for-service requests to Applicants associated with Provincial Agencies or to Provincial Agencies. - 14.7 Funding provided under section 14.1 of this Agreement is not intended to support Non-Participatory Provincial Agency processes for consultation and accommodation with the Kaska Dena, except for those processes described in sections 9.3 and 9.4 of this Agreement. - 14.8 Notwithstanding any other provision of this Agreement, the payments to be provided by the Province to the Kaska Dena are subject to: - (a) there being a sufficient appropriation, as defined in the Financial Administration Act, for the fiscal year in which the payment becomes due to enable the Province to make such payment; and - (b) Treasury Board, as defined in the Financial Administration Act, not having controlled or limited expenditure under any appropriation necessary in order to make such payment.